pratamadwiki/Dwiki-Pratama-data-analytics-porto/README.md

 - Descriptive statistic
 - Analyzing using visualization
 - Cluster Analysis

+Example :

+The startup company specializes in offering a range of mutual fund products, including stocks mutual funds, bonds, money market funds, and mixed-investment funds.
+As the company's data analyst, I have analyzed the market trends and consumer behavior to provide recommendations for the upcoming month's marketing campaigns.

 Analyze what the best thematic campaign to the marketing team for the next month. with process cleaning the data, EDA, EDV and Customer Segmentation